CursdKitten/Ebookstore-Dropbox-Integration/README.md

 ### Executing program

-The user will be prompted to enter the access key to establish a connection with the Dropbox API.
+The user will be prompted to enter the access token to establish a connection with the Dropbox API.

-Once the user has entered the access key, the following menu is displayed:
+Once the user has entered the access token, the following menu is displayed:
 * 1 - Add a book
 * 2 - Update a book
   - Enter corresponding field to be updated: